gabrielblessing738-commits/super-invention/README.md

 WhatsApp Appointment Forwarder

-This bot automatically forwards WhatsApp messages containing [Appointment] from Group 1 → Group 2 using the Baileys WhatsApp API.
+Automatically forwards WhatsApp messages containing [Appointment] from Group 1 → Group 2 using the Baileys WhatsApp API.

-It works on Fly.io, stays logged in permanently using a persistent volume, and shows the QR code on a browser page.
+This bot runs on Fly.io, stays logged in using a persistent volume, and displays the WhatsApp QR code in a browser page.

 🚀 Deploy on Fly.io
-1. Create a Fly.io Volume (persistent session)
+1️⃣ Create a Fly.io Volume (stores WhatsApp login)

-This stores your WhatsApp login so the bot stays connected.
+This keeps your bot logged in even after restart.

 fly volumes create whatsapp_data --region sin --size 1

-2. Deploy your app
+2️⃣ Deploy your app
 fly deploy

-3. View QR Code in logs (optional)
+3️⃣ View QR Code in logs (optional)

-You can see the QR in the terminal:
+You can also view the QR code printed in Fly logs:

 fly logs

-4. Open QR page in browser
+🌐 4️⃣ Scan the QR Code (web page)

-Your app also hosts a QR page at:
+Your app also hosts the QR code at:

 https://YOUR-APP-NAME.fly.dev